Oxooi/FlipperZero_BadUSB_scripts/README.md

 # FlipperZero_BadUSB_scripts

-All my scripts written for FlipperZero :)
+Here are some scripts written by me and others for Flipper_Zero with BadUSB attack